txstate-etc/dataloader-factory/README.md

 That's where this library can help.
 The resolver would look like this (ignore the overly simplistic data model for genre):
 ```
-import { DataLoaderFactory } from 'dataloader-extra'
+import { DataLoaderFactory } from 'dataloader-factory'
 DataLoaderFactory.registerFiltered('booksByAuthorId', {
   fetch: (authorIds, filters) => {
     return db.query(